Exercise for depression

 If you haven’t exercised for a long time or are concerned about the effects of exercise on your body or health, ask your GP about exercise on prescription.
 Lots of GP surgeries across the country prescribe exercise as a treatment for a range of conditions, including depression.

-The National Institute for Health and Care Excellence (NICE) recommends that people with mild to moderate depression take part in about three sessions a week, lasting about 45 minutes to one hour, over 10 to 14 weeks.
+The National Institute for Health and Care Excellence (NICE) recommends that people with mild to moderate depression take part in about 3 sessions a week, lasting about 45 minutes to one hour, over 10 to 14 weeks.

 Your GP can help you decide what type of activity will suit you.
-The Active Scotland website can also help with finding an activity.

 Other help for depression